The following rights are afforded to all students:

 - The right to organize and join campus organizations with educational, lawful, and peaceful purposes; the right of recognized organizations to invite and sponsor speakers and other presentations of an educational nature as long as orderly conditions can be reasonably assured; and the right of recognized organizations to use Lynchburg College facilities.

 - The right to have privacy in College housing and to be free from room inspections (except for maintenance, routine hall closings, and emergency health/safety checks) or from search (except by authorized personnel presenting search authorization from the Office of the Dean of Students, the director of residence life, or a dean on call, specifying reasons for the search, what objects are sought, and the location to be searched); the right to be present at such searches unless the occupant cannot be reached or be present within a reasonable time.

 - The right to have peaceful and quiet conditions for study.

 - The right to establish a system of Student Government that shall represent the student body and prescribe and define codes of student conduct and affairs within the limits of law and legal obligations of the College and with the approval of the general faculty; and the right to implement and enforce such codes through a system of student judicial boards.

-- The right, when under investigation or during a hearing for alleged violation of the Honor Code or Student Conduct Codes, to written notice of the alleged infraction; sufficient time, as defined in College disciplinary procedures, to prepare for a hearing; opportunity to know and suggest questions for witnesses who participate in the hearing; guarantee against self-incrimination; assurance that decision concerning responsibility or lack thereof shall be made only on the basis of introduced information; and provision for appeal.
+- The right, when under investigation or during a hearing for alleged violation of the Honor and Student Conduct Codes, to written notice of the alleged infraction; sufficient time, as defined in College disciplinary procedures, to prepare for a hearing; notice of witnesses invited to participate in the hearing; opportunity to know and suggest questions for witnesses who participate in the hearing; guarantee against self-incrimination; assurance that decision concerning responsibility or lack thereof shall be made only on the basis of introduced information; and provision for appeal.

 - The right to participate in the decision-making processes of the College by having student membership on faculty committees that deal with matters affecting student affairs.